-Following our election to be taxed as a REIT, we intend to conduct a portion of our business activities through one or more taxable REIT subsidiaries ("TRSs").
+We conduct a portion of our business activities through one or more taxable REIT subsidiaries ("TRSs").
 TRSs are corporations subject to corporate-level tax.
-Our use of TRSs will enable us to engage in non-REIT qualifying business activities such as the production and sale of performance fibers and wood products, sales of timberlands (as a dealer), sales of logs and lump-sum sales of timber.
+Therefore, we indirectly pay taxes on the income generated by our TRSs.
+However, our use of TRSs enables us to engage in non-REIT qualifying business activities such as the production and sale of performance fibers and wood products, sales of timberlands (as a dealer), sales of logs and lump-sum sales of timber.
 However, under the Internal Revenue Code of 1986, as amended (the "Code"), no more than 20% of the value of the assets of a REIT may be represented by securities of one or more TRSs.
 This limitation may affect our ability to increase the size of non-REIT qualifying operations.
-Furthermore, our use of TRSs may cause the market to value our common shares differently than the shares of other REITs, which may not use TRSs as extensively as we will use them.
+Furthermore, our use of TRSs may cause the market to value our common shares differently than the shares of other REITs, which may not use TRSs as extensively as we use them.